krother/Python3_Package_Examples/itertools/README.md

 ### What it is good for?

-Functions to work with lists and iterators.
+`itertools` contains plenty of functions to work with lists and iterators.

-Most functions in this module return *iterators*, so you can use their result once or convert it to a list.
+Most functions in this module return *iterators* themselves, so you can use their result once or convert it to a list.

 ### Installed with Python by default